AppCraft-LLC/ACBestOfTheRest/README.md

 ## Requirements

-[AFNetworking](https://github.com/AFNetworking/AFNetworking) is reqiered for images downloading management.
+[AFNetworking](https://github.com/AFNetworking/AFNetworking) is used for downloading images.

 ## Installation